-Scripts are written with the same syntax as console inputs, but they are not read linewise.
+Scripts are written with the same syntax as console inputs, but they are not parsed line wise.
 So a statement with no semicolon followed by another statement in the next line is a syntax error in most cases.
 Line comments begin with //.
 Block comments are surrounded with / and / and can be nested.
 Comments are completely ignored when executing the script.